Skip Sizes Explained

 Generally the larger the area of work, the bigger the skip you will want to get hold of.
 Overfilling could become an issue with these skips as their use extends beyond simple tasks.
 Using Mackers Total Recycling same day skip delivery service, helps tradesmen and yourself in emptying the skip and reusing it.
 This service should help you take the pressure off of estimating your waste.

 Skips of this type require much more space.
-So planning a good spot for delivery and collection is key to a successful skip hire.
-These skips are useful for fast paced construction jobs, that require waste clearance in a timely manner.
+So planning a good spot for delivery and collection is key to successful skip hire.
+These skips are useful for fast-paced construction jobs, that require waste clearance in a timely manner.
 8 yard skips are the most used in the construction industry as they are able to hold the most weight out of any other skip.

 Maxi skips are the largest available skips in the industry, soaring in size from 12 cubic yards and onwards.
 Maxi skips are able to hold a whopping 120 bin bags.
 Also known as commercial skips, their usage is less domestic and more situated in building sites and construction yards.